cullanshewfelt/MLBanalysis/README.md

 # MLBanalysis

-A small CLI app to retrieve MLB statistics and data.
+A small CLI application to retrieve MLB statistics and data.

 ## Table of Contents